-Chromatography 2019 welcomes professional chemists, researchers, professors, scientific communities, delegates, students, business professionals and executives from all over the world to attend the ‘9th World Congress on Chromatography’ during January 31st -Feburary 01, 2019 which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions with the theme “Learning's from Advanced Chromatographic Techniques and Applications”.
+Chromatography 2021 welcomes professional chemists, researchers, professors, scientific communities, delegates, students, business professionals and executives from all over the world to attend the ‘11th World Congress on Chromatography’ during April 26-27, 2021 which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions with the theme “Modernistic advancements, innovative applications and prospective approaches of Chromatography and analytical techniques”.

 Track 1: Applications of Chromatography

 Chromatography plays an important role in many pharmaceutical industries and also in the chemical and food industry.
 Environmental testing laboratories generally want to identify for very small quantities of contaminants such as PCBs in waste oil, and pesticides.
 The Environmental Protection Agency makes the method of chromatography to test drinking water and to monitor air quality.
 Pharmaceutical industries use this method both to prepare huge quantities of extremely pure materials, and also to analyze the purified compounds for trace contaminants.
 The other applications of chromatography especially HPLC is used in Protein Separation like Insulin Purification, Plasma Fractionation and Enzyme Purification.
 These separation techniques like chromatography gain importance in different kinds of companies, different departments like Fuel Industry, biotechnology, biochemical processes, and forensic science.
 Chromatography is used for quality analyses and checker in the food industry, by identifying and separating, analyzing additives, vitamins, preservatives, proteins, and amino acids.
 Chromatography like HPLC is used in DNA fingerprinting and bioinformatics.